Are you thinking about doing morning meditation? You really should, as it is the best way to start the day and here is why!

 Tools and Meditation Space

-Aim to meditate in a quiet, calm place, such as your bedroom.
+Aim to practice in a quiet, calm place, such as your bedroom.
 If you plan to sit on the floor, sit on the carpet or a rug, or use a yoga mat.
 You can also use a yoga cushion or firm pillow if you choose.

 As far as other tools, you might want to use a timer to time your sessions, and some people will use a meditation bell to sound the beginning and end of their meditations.

 If you have trouble starting out with meditation and knowing what to do during your sessions, consider guided meditation.
-Five and 10 minute guided meditation tracks can be found easily online.
+Five and 10-minute guided meditation tracks can be found easily online.

 If you decide to go it alone, however, keep two points in mind:

 First, think about your breathing.
 When in doubt, focus on the breath going in and out of your mouth, airway, and lungs.
+Watching your breath and breathing is a great way to find and maintain concentration.

 Next, when you think, feel, or experience an emotion, try not to let those thoughts, feelings, or emotions run away with you.
 Simply nod and smile to the experience and go back to focusing on the breath and the breathing technique.

-How Long Should I Meditate?
+How Long Should I Practice For?

 The best way to create a morning meditation plan that you'll stick to is to go slow.
-If you're just starting out, a 5 minute meditation is great!
+If you're just starting out, a 5-minute meditation is great!
 This alone will make a world of difference in your life.

 Morning Meditation: Frequently Asked Questions